timabilov/refcache/README.md

 ## Why this library?

-Simple caching libraries often lack event-driven invalidation, while ORM-integrated solutions are *tied* to specific frameworks and struggle with non-ORM data like dictionaries or custom objects which still hold entity references!
+Simple caching libraries often lack event-driven invalidation, while ORM-integrated solutions are *tied* to specific frameworks and struggle with non-ORM data like dictionaries or custom objects which still can hold entity references across other services (and is quite common)!
 This lightweight library fills that gap.

 ### ORM limitations